michalCapo/libro/docs/plugins.md

 Terminal commands run in the active project's directory.
 Install their executables separately and make them available on Libro's PATH.
 Commands run with your local user permissions; install manifests you trust.
 Plugin installation does not run commands.
 Opening the plugin does.

 Open **Apps & plugins** in the project sidebar to launch an installed plugin.
-The plus button in a panel opens it in that panel.
-Use a tab group's position selector to move its active app without restarting it.
-Each launch creates an independent instance.
+The right tool rail opens or toggles configured tools.
+The shared tab row switches between running agents and tools without restarting them.
+Each launch from **Apps & plugins** creates an independent instance.

 Built-ins: Codex, Pi, Claude, OpenCode, Terminal, Browser, Files, Nvim, Git (`lazyrepo`), and Database (`lazydata`). `center` dock plugins are CLI agents and must define a command; `right` and `bottom` plugins are tools.
 Duplicate built-in IDs and invalid manifests are skipped with a server log message.
 Plugins are read at startup.